hyphn/random-image/README.md

-# Random Birb.
+# Random Image.

-Welcome to the Random Birb repository, inside of here you can find a resource in which hosts the random images API.
-Inwhich none of the images of which Birb uses are hosted due to the fear of infringing on the terms of another individual.
+Welcome to the Random Image repository, inside of here you can find a resource in which hosts the random images API!
+Inwhich none of the images of which Birb uses are hosted due to the fear of infringing on the terms of another individual!

 [If you want to checkout a live version of the API head to here.](https://random.birb.pw/)